 - a.
 Monthly Reports The following reports will be included in the agenda packet for the first regularly scheduled meeting of each month, and others as appropriate or requested by Council: - 1.
 Financial Report A condensed report of the City's finances by operating fund.
-The City Council shall receive one detailed financial report on a quarterly basis. - 2.
-Master Calendar A calendar of major agenda items planned for upcoming meetings. - 3.
-Council Discussion Items Follow-up Report A simple spreadsheet documenting issues raised by Council members during the Council Discussion portion of the agenda that require further follow-up by staff. - 4.
+The City Council shall receive one detailed financial report on a quarterly basis.

+- 2. Master Calendar A calendar of major agenda items planned for upcoming meetings. - 3.
+Council Discussion Items Follow-up Report A simple spreadsheet documenting issues raised by Council members during the Council discussion portion of the agenda that require further follow-up by staff. - 4.
 Public Projects Update A brief description of current or planned public projects, updated monthly. - 5.
 Planning Report A brief description of planning and land use related issues. - 6.
 Police Report A brief report on crimes and traffic citations pertinent to the City of Wilsonville. - 7.
-Building Permit Activity Report A monthly report of all commercial, industrial and residential building permit activity in the City of Wilsonville. - b.
-The Council may comment on any such report during Council Comments or under City Manager's Business thereafter. - 12.
+Building Permit Activity Report A monthly report of all commercial, industrial and residential building permit activity in the City of Wilsonville. - 8.
+Board and Commission Activity / Decisions This is a brief report covering the decisions made by the standing Boards, Commissions, and task forces, prepared by staff. - b.
+The Council may comment on any such report during Council Comments or under City Manager's Business thereafter. - 11.
 Standard Adjournment The Council establishes 10:00 p.m. as the hour of adjournment and will not continue beyond 10:00 without a majority vote of the Council.
 To assist in making the determination to continue an item under consideration, the Council should find that discussion, deliberation, and action on the item can be concluded by 11:00 p.m.